 James Petty: Were you guys moonlighting together while you were at OMA?

 DW: It was a little more different at that time.
 I was a bit more senior and she was a bit more junior.
 And…well… now it is reversed.
 I was pretty much already a partner when she started at OMA.
 So for example, I worked on Prada in the big overall scale while she worked on Prada New York.

 JP: How did you spin off and become Work [.AC]?

 DW: The year while we were at OMA New York, there was a lot of transition and change.
 There was a lot of focus turning toward China and CCTV.
 As a result, there was a shift in Rem’s idea of an office.
 Suddenly it was a very different situation to be in New York than what was going on in Rotterdam.
 It became very frustrating at times.
 Then there was the fact that we wanted to be a little more equal in the office and were ready to push out.
 Amale was a little more ready than I was.
 I wasn’t so sure.
 But events conspired to make it happen.

 JP: When you initiated everything, weren’t you working out of your loft for a while?

 DW: Yes.
 We were in a loft.
 It wasn’t even a loft.
 It was a glorified studio apartment.
 It had height.
 It had a double height section.
 But it didn’t have any light.
 We had sacrificed light for space thinking we would never be in the apartment during the day.
 We had ended up being in there with six people at some point.
 It was exciting.
 We had enough money to survive for a few months that we had saved up.
 We didn’t know what was going to happen.
 We didn’t know what kind of work we were going to do.
 We didn’t know anything.
-So we really paired down.
+So we really pared down.
 It was good.
-We really paired everything down to the bare essentials to save money, space and time.
+We really pared everything down to the bare essentials to save money, space and time.